 Other sources in the CNN piece also give a rough scale as to how much a streamer can earn depending on their popularity, claiming that those who can average over 10,000 concurrent viewers every time they go live can expect contracts topping $10 million, while smaller streamers can expect around $1 million.

-While these values haven’t been officially verified, a deal the magnitude of Ninja’s would significantly bolster his already impressive net worth, which he has built not only from streaming but also sponsorship deals, YouTube revenue, and merchandise sales.
+While these values haven’t been officially verified, the Ninja Mixer deal would significantly bolster Ninja’s net worth, which he has built not only from streaming but also sponsorship deals, YouTube revenue, and merchandise sales.

 Despite a flurry of big names leaving Twitch in the last few months of 2019, the start of 2020 has seen very little in terms of platform movement, with 100 Thieves content creator Rachel ‘Valkyrae’ Hofsetter being the only notable name to jump ship after switching to YouTube gaming.